kellyd7/Pewlett-Hackard-Analysis/README.md

  ![This is an image](https://github.com/kellyd7/Pewlett-Hackard-Analysis/blob/main/Images/mentorship_eligible.png)

-4. There are no retiring employees with the title "Technique Leader" so this implies that there are no qualified mentors.
+4. There are only 2 managers retiring.

  ![This is an image](https://github.com/kellyd7/Pewlett-Hackard-Analysis/blob/main/Images/unique_titles.png)